DynamoMTL/shopify-pipeline/README.md

 import '../sass/index.scss';
 ```

-Note that you should not use liquid templating in your styles as Pipeify will take care of generating the right URLs and paths depending on the environment.
+Note that you should not use liquid templating in your styles as Shopify Pipeline will take care of generating the right URLs and paths depending on the environment.

 If you intend to use [Stylelint support](#roadmap) (coming soon!), also note that you must rely on `.scss` files and style.